Fredy Perlman

-Fredy Perlman (1934–1985) was an American author, publisher, and activist.
+Fredy Perlman (1934–1985) was an American author, translator, publisher, and activist.
 His best-known work, Against His-Story, Against Leviathan!, retells the historical rise of state domination (and domination generally) through a poetic investigation of the Hobbesian metaphor of the Leviathan.
+He also translated the first English version of The Society of the Spectacle, published in 1970.

 Early life

 Perlman was born August 20, 1934, in Brno, Czechoslovakia, to Henry and Martha Perlman.
 His family immigrated first to Cochabamba, Bolivia to escape the Holocaust and later to the United States.
 Perlman received a master's degree from Columbia University and a PhD from University of Belgrade.
 He married Lorraine Nybakken in January 1958.

 Career

 His best-known work, Against His-Story, Against Leviathan (1983) rewrites the history of humanity as a struggle of free people resisting being turned into "zeks" (a Soviet term for forced labour that Perlman borrowed from The Gulag Archipelago) by Leviathans (a term used by Thomas Hobbes for the sovereign nation-state).
 The book influenced the anarcho-primitivist author John Zerzan.
 Philosopher John P. Clark states that Against His-Story, Against Leviathan! describes Perlman's critique of what he saw as "the millennia-long history of the assault of the technological megamachine on humanity and the Earth."
 Clark also notes the book discusses "anarchistic spiritual movements" such as the Yellow Turban movement in ancient China and the Brethren of the Free Spirit in medieval Europe.